 In the event of a disease prevalent over a whole country or the world, the following guidelines would be put into place.
 Closing and reopening Childworks will be consistent with applicable state and local orders.
-Childworks will be following the Mongomery County Office Of Public Health “COVID-19 School Exclusion Recommendations”. https://www.montcopa.org/DocumentCenter/View/28389/Final-Version-COVID-19-School-Exclusion-Guide-002
+Childworks follows the Mongomery County Office Of Public Health “COVID-19 School Exclusion Recommendations”. https://www.montcopa.org/DocumentCenter/View/28389/Final-Version-COVID-19-School-Exclusion-Guide-002

-Families will be updated as new information is received from the state of Pennsylvania and CDC and this policy changes.
+Families will be updated as new information is received from the state of Pennsylvania and CDC as this policy changes.